noam87/DOTfiles/README.md

 ##Windows Tools

 * Internet Explorer.
-* Clonazepam, Jim Beam and a sledgehammer.
+* Jim Beam and a sledgehammer.

 ##License